loongarchlinux/.github/profile/README.md

 # Loong Arch Linux

-Loong Arch Linux is an ArchLinux distribution developed for the LoongArch architecture that strives to provide the latest stable versions of most software by following a rolling release model.
+Loong Arch Linux, an ArchLinux distribution ported for the LoongArch architecture, strives to provide the latest stable versions of most software by following a rolling release model.
 It can run on machines with Loongson 3A5000/3C5000(L) processors.

 ## Resource